azdeiv/new-project-template-rts/README.md

 To adjust the formatting done with EditorConfig, please check out `.editorconfig`.

-## Overmind
+## Recoil

-Overmind is used for state management within the application.
-Please check out the `src/overmind-local` directory for development related to it.
+Recoil is used for state management within the application.

-## Storybook
+## Styleguidist

-Storybook is used for showing off demo components and also acts as a living developer guide for any custom components built out.
+Styleguidist is used for showing off demo components and also acts as a living developer guide for any custom components built out.

-Please check out the `.storybook` and `stories` directories for any development related to it.
+Please check out the `docs` directory along with the `.md` files in `src` for any development related to it.

 ## Cypress